 The Hitachi Metals Group strives to establish a global procurement network across Europe, North America, and Asia, while expanding its procurement base.
 We are working to support the optimization of procurement activities overall and reinforcement of monozukuri, while enhancing CSR risk management and increasing concentration and consolidation of purchasing across the Group.
 We have also set up Global Procurement Offices (GPOs) in four locations-Europe, the United States, Asia, and China-to seek excellent suppliers in order to carry out transparent procurement activities from optimal suppliers worldwide.
-In fiscal 2019, meanwhile, we launched a new measure to strengthen governance, under which the GPOs use procurement standards common to our overseas Group companies to periodically audit the operations of each overseas Group company.
+In fiscal 2019, we began periodically auditing the operations of each overseas Group company as a measure to strengthen the ongoing governance under which the GPOs use procurement standards common to our overseas Group companies.